MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-batch-scoring.md

 ---
-title: Data science tutorial - perform batch scoring and save predictions
+title: "Tutorial: Perform batch scoring and save predictions"
-description: In this fifth part of the tutorial series, learn how to import a trained and registered model and perform batch predictions on a test dataset. ms.reviewer: sgilley ms.author: narsam
+description: In this fourth part of the tutorial series, learn how to import a trained and registered model and perform batch predictions on a test dataset. ms.reviewer: sgilley ms.author: narsam
 author: narmeens